DoTheSmartThings/CleanThings/README.md

 To contribute, please submit a pull request with the following information:

+brand
-Device name and brand
+Device name (or Model number)
-Model number
+Device Type
+Country
+Suggestion of certification between Clean, Specious and Infected
-Certification status (certified, in progress, or not certified) A brief description of the device and its features
+ - you can suggest multiple certifications. ect (ex.
+A brief description of the device and its features, Any relevant security information or vulnerabilities that have been identified, comments)

-Any relevant security information or vulnerabilities that have been identified We will review your submission and work with you to ensure that it meets our standards before adding it to the list.
+We will review your submission and work with you to ensure that it meets our standards before adding it to the list.

 Please note that this list is subject to change as new devices are certified or as security vulnerabilities are identified.
 We will do our best to keep it up-to-date and accurate.